vipenti/Smart_Student_Server/README.md

 # Simulating Students in a Metaverse

-This is project was made for my Internship at [SesaLab](https://github.com/SeSaLabUnisa) ([UniSa](https://unisa.it))
+This is project was made during my Internship at [SesaLab](https://github.com/SeSaLabUnisa) ([UniSa](https://unisa.it))

-AI is everywhere, let's bring it into the MetaVerse!
+AI is everywhere, let's bring it into the Metaverse!

 ## What even is this?